Deliverability

 Sender Reputation: Your Digital Footprint

-Think of your sender reputation as your online business card in the email world.
+Your sender reputation as your online business card in the email world.
 A strong sender reputation means email providers see you as a trustworthy source, increasing the likelihood your emails reach the inbox.
 This reputation is built over time based on how recipients interact with your emails.
 High engagement—opens, clicks, and replies—signals to email providers that your content is valuable and wanted.
-Conversely, low engagement, spam complaints, and high bounce rates can damage your reputation and make it harder to improve email deliverability.
+Conversely, low engagement, spam complaints, and high bounce rates can damage your reputation and make it harder to

 Authentication Protocols: SPF, DKIM, and DMARC